Koopa (band): Career

-2007: Breakthrough
+Breakthrough

 In January 2007, changes to the chart rules in the UK meant that songs which are not released on physical formats (such as CDs or on vinyl) would now be eligible to chart through downloaded copies.
-Koopa's single "Blag, Steal & Borrow" was released through music distributor Ditto Music and charted at No. 31 on 14 January 2007, making it the first single to chart without ever being 'released' in the traditional sense.
+Koopa's single "Blag, Steal & Borrow" was released through music distributor Ditto Music and charted at No. 31 on 14 January 2007, making it the first single to chart without a physical release.

 Koopa were reported as being the first 'unsigned' band to reach the charts.
 Although "self-issued" records are fairly common for unsigned bands, the costs of doing so mean that it is relatively rare for enough copies of such records to be produced in order to gain a chart position.
 Wealthier artists who are able to fund their own record label have also previously charted without a record deal.
 KOOPA's achievement is to have entered the Top 40 Chart as an unsigned band through sales of downloads alone, there being no physical copy of the single in existence.

 In June 2007 the band were invited to open the Isle of Wight Festival from the main stage.

 On 11 June 2007.
 "One Off Song for the Summer" debuted on the midweek chart at No. 12, later in the week it dropped to No. 17.
 By the following Sunday, 17 June, the single had fallen to No. 21 in the charts.

 October brought further success for the band when they returned from the Glasswerk New Music Awards with, not only the MySpace Award in recognition of their successful use of the site in their self-promotion, but also the final award of the night, The 2007 Achievement Award.

 On 29 October 2007 "The Crash" was released which listed in the midweek chart at No. 12, appearing in the Official UK Singles Chart the following Sunday at No. 16 making them a "Top 20" band.

-2008: Signed band
+Signed band and inactivity

 On 15 January 2008, Koopa announced on their MySpace page, that they had signed a deal with record label Pied Piper Records for three albums.

 On 13 February 2008, again on MySpace, the band announced that their new record company; Pied Piper, had given them the opportunity to record an album in the US, which was to be produced by Mark Hoppus (Blink 182).
 The band also announced the album was receiving its final mix and that they would be main support for Bowling for Soup on a UK Tour.
 The album was mastered by Brian Gardiner and was released at the beginning of 2009.
 In August 2008 the band announced that the first single from the forthcoming album would be "Gimmie It Back" which was released on 24 November 2008.